 A full day circuit walk from Binna Burra on the Daves Creek Circuit.
 This takes you to the remote eastern escarpment for great views into the Numinbah Valley.
 There’s also an excellent optional side trip to spectacular Upper Ballanjui Falls.

-(DAY 4 OF THE 6 DAY ITINERARY)
+(NOT PART OF THE 5 DAY ITINERARY)

 Accommodation: Binna Burra.